-However, students must register for AP® courses through accredited institions to have a chance to take the tests.
+However, students must register for AP® courses through accredited institutions to have a chance to take the tests.
 While SAT® subject tests are an important part of the resume building process and are required by some schools, it is the AP® exam scores that can earn students many hours of credit, reducing expenses and the need to take certain classes in their colleges.
-Taking an AP class can certainly be worthwhile, and the statistics prove it.
+Taking an AP test preparation class can certainly be worthwhile, and the statistics prove it.
 We have several tutors specializing in subject preparation, whether it be the SAT subject tests or the AP® tests.

 College Application Essay Assistance –